Trump administration launches investigation into Duke University and Duke Law Journal

 The announcements come days after Columbia University reached a $200 million settlement with the Trump administration to restore federal funding to the school.
 Trump administration officials have cast the Columbia deal as a blueprint for other schools, and an administration official told CNN that Cornell and Brown universities are engaging in negotiations and agreements are in sight.
 The administration remains in multiple legal battles with Harvard University after freezing more than $2 billion in federal funding for the school.

 Duke, so far, has not indicated that it’s willing to negotiate with the Trump administration, the official said.
-This marks the first time the administration has targeted a school in a state that President Donald Trump won in the 2024 election.
+This marks another instance of the administration targeting a school in a state that President Donald Trump won in the 2024 election, after the administration temporarily suspended funding for the University of Pennsylvania earlier this year.

 A spokesperson for Duke University did not immediately comment in response to a CNN request.
 CNN has also reached out to the Duke Law Journal.

-Note: CORRECTION: This story incorrectly reported the investigation into Duke University was the first time the administration targeted a school in a state that President Donald Trump won in the 2024 election.
-The administration temporarily suspended funding for the University of Pennsylvania earlier this year.
-The story has been updated.